Kenneth-Privaldos/Data-Analytics/README.md

 # Data-Analytics
-This repository is an archive of data analytics that I've done.
+This repository is an archive of the project that I've done during Google Data Analytics Certification.